 WRITING A CV – TIPS FROM A RECRUITER

-Writing a CV may seem like a simple process.
-Update your contact details, add your latest jobs, and send, right?
-In this article, we reveal what hiring managers are really looking for, how to format your CV, and how to prep for interviews so that you stand the best chance of landing that job.
+Writing a CV might seem simple: just update your contact details and latest jobs, then hit send.
+But landing an interview is another story.
+In this guide, we’ll show you what hiring managers are looking for, how to format your CV, and how to prepare for interviews so you can get the job you want.

 Is your CV currently up to scratch?